5 Things You Need to Know About Eye Care

 Caused by diabetes, diabetic retinopathy is an eye disease that results in vision loss.
 Some loss of sight occurs when high blood sugar levels cause damage to blood vessels — swelling and leaking are two concerns.

 “On occasion, blood vessels are closed off completely, which prevents blood from passing through.
 Controlling blood pressure and blood sugar are important.
-Options for treatment include medication, laser eye surgery and surgery to remove leaking blood vessels,” said Hwang.
+Options for treatment include medication, laser surgery and surgery to remove leaking blood vessels,” said Hwang.

 3. Food or natural remedies for deterioration of eye health?